-“But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die” (Genesis 2:17).
+Adam and Eve didn’t die immediately after they sinned.
+How was it even possible when God had said, “But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die” (Genesis 2:17).
 The phrase, “in the day that thou eatest thereof thou shalt surely die” is a prohibition that was accompanied by a severe penalty for transgression, namely, death.

-Some have thought that the wording of the penalty required its execution upon the very day when the command was violated.
-They see a serious discrepancy between the announcement and its fulfillment.
-However, this divine pronouncement, literally, “dying thou shalt die,” means that upon the day of transgression, a sentence would be pronounced.
-Man would pass from the status of conditional immortality to that of unconditional mortality.
+Some have thought that the wording of the penalty required its execution upon the very day when the command was broken.
+They see a real discrepancy between the announcement and its fulfillment.
+However, this divine pronouncement, literally, “dying thou shalt die,” means that upon the day of transgression, a sentence would be given.
+And man would pass from the status of “conditional immortality” to that of “unconditional mortality.”

-Just as prior to his fall Adam could be certain of immortality, through the tree of life, so now, subsequent to that catastrophe, his mortality was just as certain.
+Just as before his fall, Adam could be sure of immortality, through the eating from the tree of life, so now, after the fall, his mortality was just as sure.
 This, more than immediacy of physical death, is what the verse implies.
 God required of man that he make a choice of principles.
 He was to accept the will of God and subject himself to it, confident that he would do well as a result, or he would by his own choice cut connection with God and become, presumably, independent of Him (Joshua 24:15).

 In His service,